sharmithanaren/sharmithanaren/README.md

-# Hi there, I'm Sharmitha Narendra! 👋
+# Hi there, I'm Sharmitha Narendrakumar! 👋

 ## 🚀 About Me
 I'm a dynamic Machine Learning Engineer with a Master’s from Northeastern University and a knack for turning data into decisions.
 I thrive in environments that challenge me to learn and grow my skills in machine learning and data analytics. 📊👩‍💻